This dimension is part of the

 Continuum as an A3 print out (pdf - 222.53kb)

-To see examples of how schools in Victoria are implementing the FISO dimension: Intellectual engagement and self awarness see: Intellectual engagement and self awarness case studies.
+To see examples of how schools in Victoria are implementing the FISO dimension: Intellectual engagement and self awareness see: Intellectual engagement and self awareness case studies.

-To view the Evidence Base for the FISO dimension: Intellectual engagement and self awarness see: Evidence - Intellectual engagement and self awarness (docx - 647.33kb).
+To view the Evidence Base for the FISO dimension: Intellectual engagement and self awareness see: Evidence - Intellectual engagement and self awareness (docx - 647.33kb).

 Why should my school engage with this dimension?

 Research has found that teachers’ expectations of their students can become a self-fulfilling prophecy.
 Students that teachers expect to do well tend to achieve better, while students who are expected to do poorly tend to fulfil their teachers’ expectations as well.
 Hattie found an effect size of 0.43 for expectations.

 To what extent is this dimension being implemented in my school?